Professional Registered Agent In Maine

 What Does A Registered Agent Do?

-A registered agent is an individual or even a company, that is allowed to receive the legal mail that is sent on behalf of your LLC.
+A registered agent is an individual or even a registered agent company, that is allowed to receive the legal mail that is sent on behalf of your LLC.
 In the instance that you are sued, they will act as the conduit between the lawyers from the other party and your legal representation.
 In the state of Maine, they are also a point of contact.
 For example, if you are receiving tax notices or notices regarding your business, they can deliver those to you.
 You may also receive payment reminders, as well as other documents, courtesy of your registered agent.

 Do You Have To Have A Registered Agent?